BND Hamburger Icon

 graphic of person sitting at desk next to word bubbles

 If you’re fluent in a second language, you can find work converting written and spoken words from one language to another.
-Broadening international ties and an increase in the number of non-English speakers in the U.S. make this a fast-growing field, with the Bureau of Labor Statistics predicting 19% growth by 2028.
+Broadening international ties and an increase in the number of non-English speakers in the U.S. make this a growing field, with the Bureau of Labor Statistics predicting 4 percent growth through 2032.
 You can start your own independent service and market yourself to businesses, schools, hospitals, courtrooms and conference centers.

 11. Software training

 Are you proficient in a highly specialized software program?
 There’s a growing demand for training from amateurs and professionals looking to expand their skill sets.
-Technical manuals are available for programs like QuickBooks and Final Cut Pro, but these are often expensive and difficult for the average user to understand.
+Technical manuals are available for business software like QuickBooks and Final Cut Pro, but these are often expensive and difficult for the average user to understand.
 Schedule small group workshops or private sessions, and charge by the hour when giving a full program tutorial.
 Patience and a great personality are critical.
+[Read related: Intuit QuickBooks Accounting Software Review]

 12. Music lessons